Mixed Skies with a High Near 31

 Today

-A slight chance of snow between 2pm and 3pm.
-Cloudy, then becoming mostly sunny during the afternoon, with a high near 31.
-West southwest wind 8 to 14 mph, with gusts as high as 21 mph.
-Chance of precipitation is 20%
+A slight chance of snow before 11am, then a chance of snow after noon.
+Mostly cloudy, with a high near 37.
+Windy, with a west southwest wind 14 to 19 mph increasing to 20 to 25 mph in the morning.
+Winds could gust as high as 39 mph.
+Chance of precipitation is 30%.

 Tonight

-Mostly cloudy, with a low around 21.
-Breezy, with a west southwest wind 13 to 17 mph, with gusts as high as 25 mph.
+A 20 percent chance of snow.
+Mostly cloudy, with a low around 27.
+Windy, with a west wind 16 to 26 mph, with gusts as high as 39 mph.

 Friday

-A 30 percent chance of snow.
-Mostly cloudy, with a high near 34.
-Breezy, with a west wind 14 to 17 mph, with gusts as high as 26 mph.
+A 20 percent chance of snow.
+Mostly sunny, with a high near 32.
+Windy, with a west wind 22 to 32 mph, with gusts as high as 47 mph.

 Friday Night

-Mostly cloudy, with a low around 15.
-West wind 9 to 13 mph.
+A 20 percent chance of snow.
+Mostly cloudy, with a low around 18.
+West wind 8 to 11 mph.

 Saturday

-A 30 percent chance of snow.
-Partly sunny, with a high near 27.
-West wind 7 to 10 mph.
+A 40 percent chance of snow, mainly before 11am.
+Partly sunny, with a high near 30.
+West wind 8 to 13 mph, with gusts as high as 20 mph.

 Saturday Night